l2silver/two-way-rest/README.md

 ```
 Again, if successful, the form updates both the frontend and the backend.

-*A user instance is simply a immutable user object with a special tree property:*
+*A user instance is simply an immutable user object with a special tree property:*
 Map {id: 1, name: ‘Joe’, **tree: List [‘users’, 1]**}

 Suppose that instead of updating a user’s frontend and backend, you just wanted to update the frontend.